genomicsclass/leanpub/manuscript/collinearity.md

 ## Co-linearity

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/collinearity.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/linear/collinearity.Rmd).

 If an experiment is designed incorrectly we may not be able to estimate the parameters of interest.
 Similarly, when analyzing data we may incorrectly decide to use a model that can't be fit.
 If we are using linear models then we can detect these problems mathematically by looking for collinearity in the design matrix.